-After my Homemade hot cocoa mix post, she asked if it would work with cold milk, and unfortunately cocoa powder simply doesn’t blend all that well with cold liquid.
+She asked if my hot cocoa mix would work with cold milk, and unfortunately cocoa powder simply doesn’t blend all that well with cold liquid.
 (I might be run through the streets by Nesquick fans, but that gritty texture?
 Bleh.)
-So I set out to make a homemade chocolate syrup that would make dreamy chocolate milk, without the high fructose corn syrup and other mass produced syrup ingredients.
+So I set out to create a homemade chocolate syrup recipe that would make dreamy chocolate milk, without the high fructose corn syrup.

-Again and again I keep discovering how many things are just plain easy to make at home.
+It’s truly amazing how many things we usually buy are just plain easy to make at home.
 Homemade sweetened condensed milk, your own Coffee Creamer…all these things we spend SO much money on can be made with basic pantry ingredients for a fraction of the cost.

-If all that wasn’t enough to convince you, think about the ingredients again, 4.
-Hershey’s syrup?
-12. And the first two (which means the highest percentage of the overall product) are high fructose corn syrup and corn syrup.
+But this chocolate syrup recipe will sway you, I swear.
+It’s remarkably quick – 15 minutes start to finish and it lasts forever in your fridge!
+Plus, think about those ingredients, this recipe – 4.
+Hershey’s syrup – 12.
+And the first two (which means the highest percentage of the overall product) are high fructose corn syrup and corn syrup.
 That’s just not ideal, especially when I consider making chocolate milk for my son.

-Like I said, it only takes 4 simple ingredients, and as always I tested MANY variations out to find the right ratio and choices.
-I know, poor me.
+Like I said, it only takes 4 simple ingredients to make your own homemade chocolate syrup, and as always I tested MANY variations out to find the right ratio and choices.
+I know, poor, chocolate loving me.

-- Cocoa Powder – If you read my Cooking with Chocolate post, you know that there is a HUGE variety of cocoa powders available to us.
-This recipe does not require the pH of natural cocoa to work, so dutch processed cocoa is perfectly fine.
-In fact, I found that I preferred the Guittard Red Dutch Processed Cocoa I had over any other cocoa powders I tried.
-There is no right answer here, different cocoa powders, different cocoa beans, different flavors.
-Find one you like and go with it.
+- Cocoa Powder – If you read my Cooking with Chocolate post, you know that there are a HUGE variety of cocoa powders available to us.
+There is no right answer here, find one you like and go with it.

 - Water – Simple water.
 Enough said.

-- Salt – EVERY recipe is enhanced by salt.
-I literally have never found one that wasn’t.
-It draws out the flavors of the other ingredients when added in the right amount.
+- Salt – EVERY recipe is enhanced by salt, particularly chocolate.
 Just a pinch makes a huge difference, and it won’t be salty I promise.